rust-lang/rust-wiki-backup/Using-Rust-on-Windows.md

 As of release 0.10, Rust still depends on GCC for platform linker and C runtime libraries, so you will need to install one before installing Rust itself.
-Follow these instructions to set up the environment, then run the [installer].
+Follow these instructions to set up the environment, then run the [Rust installer].

 ## MinGW